-Anders Jerichow is a senior correspondent at the daily Danish newspaper Politiken, a columnist, a frequent commentator on international affairs, and an international media activist focusing on human rights and the Middle East.
+Anders Jerichow is a senior correspondent at the daily Danish Newspaper Politiken, a columnist, a frequent commentator on international affairs, and an international media activist focusing on human rights and the Middle East.
 He has been an editor at Politiken since 2002 and also Editor-in-chief of the Copenhagen daily newspaper Aktuelt.
-Jerichow is currently the Chair of Humanity in Action Denmark.
+Jerichow served as the Chair of Humanity in Action Denmark from 2011-2021.

 More from Anders Jerichow

-The Humanity in Action Denmark’s October ‘43 Travel Grant will open for applications in August 2020.
+The Humanity in Action Denmark’s October ‘43 Travel Grant 2019 is open for applications.
 The travel grant is dedicated to young students and professionals who work with issues regarding refugees and/or the protection of minorities in either the academic, social, political or practical field.

 Applications for 2019 Teaching Academy are Open

 Are you a teacher or studying to become a teacher?
 Would you like to learn more about the dilemmas and challenges teaching in a diverse classroom?

 Oktober '43: Danske jøders flugt til Sverige eller deportation til Theresienstad